cdapio/cdap/docs/developer-guide/source/security.rst

   </property>

   <!--
     Override the following properties to use your LDAP server.
-Any optional parameters, described above, may also be added.
+    Any optional parameters, as described above, may also be included.
   -->
   <property>
     <name>security.authentication.handler.hostname</name>